In this post I’ll give you all my tips on rinsing and washing your tie-dye properly. You’ll learn how to keep your colors bright and beautiful.

 It’s important to rinse the fabric thoroughly.
 Fabric sticks to itself when wet, making it harder to rinse certain areas.
 Make sure to separate the fabric when rinsing.
 Open up the sleeves and folds.
 Make sure to turn the garment inside out and rinse the interior too.

-Don’t leave your tie-dye bunched up half rinsed
+Don’t leave your tie-dye bunched up on itself

 If your attention gets taken away when rinsing, it’s better to leave your half rinsed tie-dye submerged in water.
 Leaving it simply bunched up in the sink for an extended period can cause some staining.